FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ## Features

-- Accepts YouTube URLs for audio extraction.
+- Processes YouTube URLs sent by users.
-- Downloads video audio with yt-dlp.
+- Downloads audio from YouTube videos using `yt-dlp`.
-- Employs local openai-whisper model for transcription.
+- Uses a local model from the `openai-whisper` package.
+- Transcribes audio using the OpenAI's Whisper's local model.
-- Outputs transcriptions in TXT, SRT, and VTT.
+- Returns transcription in text, SRT, and VTT formats.
+- Handles concurrent transcription requests gracefully.

 ## Installation